 How To Kill Flying Termites?

-How to kill termites with wings is something I get asked a lot by my customers.
+How to kill termites with wings is something I get asked a lot from my customers.
 The truth is most will die before they get a chance to even think about starting a new colony.

 But if they become a real nuisance around the home you can simply spray them with any household pest spray.